Risk-Team/Climate-HAzard-Toolbox-CHAT-/README.md

 7. **bias.correction**: logical
 8. **y.range**: numeric vector.
 User specified y axsis.
 Default is NULL
 9. **method**: method to use in bias correction.
 Default is scaling
 10.  **consecutive**: logical.
 Whether consecutive days should be considered.
 To be used on conjunction with uppert/lowert and duration.
-Default is NULL
+Default is FALSE
 11. **duration**: charachter.
 When "max", maximum duration of consecutive days above/below a certain threshold is calculated.
 When "total", total number of days with at least 6 consecutive days, above/below a certain threshold.Default is "max"